monsoonmaelstrom/book2/book2.md

 ### 16 - The Boys Are Back in Town ^^2300 words^^

 Alex, Giorgi, and I broke off from the others after Amelia left.
 I need to retrieve the copy of Liam’s key that I made what feels like forever ago.
 Fortunately, I didn’t leave it in my room at the college, unfortunately I left it at Davy’s.
 Well, wedged into some of the brickwork near the roof of his building.
 I think there’s a solid chance that someone could be watching Davy’s flat, which is why I’m bringing Alex and Giorgi with me.
 Alex had basically been living at Davy’s before we left, so hopefully he’ll notice anything out of the ordinary that I might miss.
-And no one should really be looking for Giorgi at all.
+And no one should be looking for Giorgi at all.
 I didn’t bring Davy because, supposedly, Iverson wants me *and* Davy, so at least this way, if it all goes pear shaped, he doesn’t get both of us.

 We’ve been watching the building from a rooftop a couple of blocks away for about half an hour, and haven’t seen anything.
 As far as any of us can tell, everything is completely normal.
 I don’t buy it though.
 If I was Iverson, or even my mother, I would have found this place and I would be watching it.
 Davy and I did our best to not be noticed, but it’s not like we were ghosts.
 I’m sure we left traces of ourselves all over the city that someone could find if they really wanted to.